osm-search/Nominatim/docs/admin/Faq.md

 Otherwise it's best to start the full setup from the beginning.

-### nominatim.so version mismatch

-When running the import you may get a version mismatch:
-`COPY_END for place failed: ERROR: incompatible library "/srv/Nominatim/nominatim/build/module/nominatim.so": version mismatch`

-pg_config seems to use bad includes sometimes when multiple versions of PostgreSQL are available in the system.
-Make sure you remove the server development libraries (`postgresql-server-dev-13` on Ubuntu) and recompile (`cmake .. && make`).

-### I see the error "ERROR: permission denied for language c"

-`nominatim.so`, written in C, is required to be installed on the database server.
-Some managed database (cloud) services like Amazon RDS do not allow this.
-There is currently no work-around other than installing a database on a non-managed machine.

-### I see the error: "function transliteration(text) does not exist"

-Reinstall the nominatim functions with `nominatim refresh --functions` and check for any errors, e.g. a missing `nominatim.so` file.

 ### I see the error: "ERROR: mmap (remap) failed"

 This may be a simple out-of-memory error.
 Try reducing the memory used